ITR ITR

 Interest income on corporate bonds in India is subject to tax, similar to other interest-bearing instruments.
 Here’s a breakdown of the taxation:

-• The interest earned on corporate bonds is considered ordinary income and taxed at your marginal income tax rate bracket.
+• The interest earned on corporate bonds is considered ordinary income and taxed at your marginal income tax on fixed deposit rate bracket.

 • As of April 1, 2023, a Tax Deducted at Source (TDS) of 10% applies to the interest income on both listed and unlisted corporate bonds.
 This means the bank or financial institution holding the bond will deduct 10% of the interest earned before crediting it to your account.